 You can prevent this from happening by taking time every Sunday to plan your meals out for the rest of the week.
 Each Sunday, go through your schedule for the week and identify how many meals you will need to eat at home and how many you will need to eat out.

-There are a lot of resources for learning how to meal plan, but one of the best is a website called "5 Dollar Dinners."
-This site offers ideas for meal planning, current coupons, and recipes for quality dinners that your whole family will enjoy, and that won’t break the bank.
+There are a lot of resources for learning how to meal plan, but one of the best is a website called Emeals.
+This site offers ideas for your special dietary needs, meal plans, grocery shopping lists, and a simple interface to order groceries from your local supermarket.
+(Read our full review of Emeals here.)

 15. Stick to the List